gocd/gocd-trial/README.md

 This template is intended to be used to trial GoCD.
 It is *not* intended for production use.

-Once you start the GoCD server it will show you example pipelines as well as execution data and analytics.
+Once you start the GoCD server it will show you example pipelines as well as execution data and value stream maps.

 Use this template in combination with the [GoCD documentation](https://www.gocd.org/getting-started/part-1/) to understand more about how GoCD can be configured and used to meet your needs.